 E.l.f.
 Shadow Lock Eye Primer ($4)

 Setting Spray Is Your Best Friend To Prevent Eyeshadow Fallout

 Setting spray is the final step in makeup application.
 If you use a setting powder, that is fine too.
 Whatever you use, don’t forget to close your eyes so that it can keep your eye makeup in place all night long.

 Recommended Setting Spray And Powders

 Pat McGrath Skin Fetish: Sublime Perfection Setting Powder ($39)

 Use A Pressing Motion When Applying Glitter Eyeshadow

-Instead of swiping eyeshadow across the lid, you want to gently press it onto your eyelid.
+Instead of swiping eyeshadow across the lid, you want to press it onto your eyelid gently.
 This prevents flakes of glitter from falling all over your face.
-It’s also the one method that is known for helping metallic and glitter eyeshadow stay put.
-Keep in mind that it’s not exactly full proof.
-There will still be a little bit of fallout during application, but it won’t be as much as you would normally see.
+It’s also the method known for helping metallic, and glitter eyeshadow stay put.
+Keep in mind that it’s not exactly foolproof.
+There will still be a little fallout during application, but it won’t be as much as you would typically see.

-Fallout can go hand in hand with eyeshadow, especially when you’re using glitter eyeshadow.
+Fallout can go hand in hand with eyeshadow, especially when using glitter.
 To deal with this issue, you either need to put something under your eye to catch it or clean it up after application.
 Use a primer and setting spray to prevent fallout during the day.